subhrajitm/scrapper/README.md

 ### How it works

-- The main Flask endpoint (`/`) renders a UI where you can select an industry and optionally add filters (service, location, country, place).
+- The main Flask endpoint (`/`) renders a UI where you can select a practice area (e.g., Criminal Law, Corporate Law) and optionally add location filters (city, state, country).
-- When you submit the form, the app uses Google Custom Search API to find relevant company websites based on your filters.
+- When you submit the form, the app uses Google Custom Search API to find relevant law firm and attorney websites based on your filters.
+- You can select specific law firm websites and click "Scrape Selected Law Firms" to extract data.
-- When you click "Export CSV", it uses Scrapy to concurrently scrape all found websites for:
+- When you click "Scrape Selected Law Firms", it uses Scrapy to concurrently scrape all selected websites for:
   - Email addresses
   - Phone numbers
   - vCard links
   - PDF links
   - Image links
-- The results are exported as a CSV file.
+- The results are exported as a CSV file with all contact information.

 ### Features